MakeSchool-Tutorials/Push-Notifications-with-Parse/P0-First-Page/content.md

 ​
 #How To Trigger A Push Notification

 In order to send a push notification, first we need to grab the PFInstallation for the receiving user.
-In order to do that, we will first query for that PHInstallation.
+In order to do that, we will first query for that PFInstallation.
 Note that PFInstallations are just like other objects on the Parse backend.
 You will see a table of them appear on your project website when a PFInstallation object is created.
 ​
 > [action]
 > Querying a PFInstallation object is like querying any other object: